std::expected<T,E>::transform

 If any of the following conditions is satisfied, the program is ill-formed:

-is not a valid value type forstd::expected
+Uis not a valid value type forstd::expected.- std::is_void_v<U> is false

 1,2)